StackVista/stackstate-docs/stackpacks/integrations/aws.md

 Install the AWS StackPack from the StackState UI **StackPacks** &gt; **Integrations** screen.
 You will need to provide the following parameters:

-* **AWS instance name** - the user-defined name of AWS account shown in configurations such as views.
+* **AWS instance name** - the user-defined name of the AWS account shown in configurations such as views.
 * **AWS Access Key id** - the access key for the user for retrieving Cloudwatch metrics.
 * **AWS Secret Access Key** - the secret key for the user for retrieving Cloudwatch metrics.
 * **AWS Role ARN** - Optional: IAM role ARN - the ARN of the IAM role to be used